dcao/website/blog/2026-06-06--digital-ideas/index.md

 intellectual movement as long and as hard as I can.
 What does it mean to be open, playful, and vulnerable in spaces that have felt hostile to that in the past?
 This past week has given me a new faith in the capacity for community, imaginativity, and futurity in intellectual spaces.
-But as Zohran Mamdani reminds us, "Faith without works is dead" ^[the bible reminds us of this too, i guess. lol.].
-What does it look like to work that faith in my everyday academic life?
+Now, what does it look like to work that faith in my everyday academic life?